2026-01-23

 2. Establish "Core Hours" for Synchronous Work

-Protect these core hours fiercely.
-No conflicting meetings, minimal async work.
-This is when your team actually collaborates in real-time.
+Protect these hours.
+No conflicting meetings, minimal interruptions—this is when your team actually collaborates in real time.

 3. Default to Asynchronous Communication